Pioana01101/vuforiastudio/README.md

 ## ![](https://placehold.it/16/F1B434/ffffff?text=+) Documentation

+You can find documentation [here](https://github.com/patrickscheper/vuforiastudio/wiki).

-Supporting documentation regarding the Javascript functionality of Vuforia Studio is provided on the [wiki](https://github.com/patrickscheper/vuforiastudio/wiki) of this repository.
+The link provides you a wiki with supporting documentation regarding the Javascript functionality of Vuforia Studio.
 It discusses how to learn to use Javascript, how to use the Studio syntax and gives an overview of the widget properties accessible.

 ## ![](https://placehold.it/16/236192/ffffff?text=+) About